MicrosoftDocs/windows-dev-docs/hub/apps/project-reunion/get-started-with-project-reunion.md

 1. Ensure that your development computer has Windows 10, version 1809 (build 17763), or a later OS version installed.

-2. Install [Visual Studio 2019, version 16.10 Preview](https://visualstudio.microsoft.com/vs/preview/) (or later) if you haven't done so already.
+2. Install [Visual Studio 2019, version 16.9](https://visualstudio.microsoft.com/vs/) if you haven't done so already.

     > [!NOTE]
-    > Visual Studio 2019, version 16.9 also supports Project Reunion, but does not support all WinUI 3 tooling features.
-For more information about WinUI 3 tooling support, see [Windows UI Library 3 - Project Reunion 0.5](../winui/winui3/index.md).
+    > Visual Studio 2019, version 16.9 does not currently support all WinUI 3 tooling features.
+To access the full suite of WinUI 3 tooling features, please use [Visual Studio 16.10 Preview](https://visualstudio.microsoft.com/vs/preview/).
+For more information about WinUI 3 tooling support, see [Windows UI Library 3 - Project Reunion 0.5](../winui/winui3/index.md#visual-studio-support).

     You must include the following components when installing Visual Studio:
     - On the **Workloads** tab of the installation dialog, make sure **Universal Windows Platform development** is selected.